What’s in your mailbox? Part 3

 - Not just for events — The most common use of postcards seems to be advertising an event or asking donors to save a date for an event.
 However, the University of Illinois example illustrates that we can be more creative with this direct mail tool if we put our minds to it.

 Does your non-profit agency use postcards?
 If so, what for?
 Have you measured the effectiveness of this strategy (e.g. increased event attendance, etc)?
 If so, what did you find?
 Please use the comment box below to share your thoughts because we can all learn from each other.

 Founder & President, The Healthy Non-Profit LLC

 Posted on August 16, 2012, in Fundraising, nonprofit, resource development and tagged direct mail, direct marketing, fundraising, marketing, nonprofit, philanthropy, postcard, resource development, special event.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.